 Bank: 3 out of 5

-Meanwhile, banks can charge monthly fees as high as $35 to $40.
+Meanwhile, banks can charge monthly fees ranging from $0 to $40.
 Since banks are structured to earn profits, they typically have more (and higher) fees in comparison to credit unions.
 However, some banks offer free business checking accounts.

 See our list of the best free business checking accounts for more details.